Dental Charities: Pro Bono Oral Care for Adults & Children

 America’s ToothFairy offers three programs aimed at children.

-America’s ToothFairy website also publishes a state-based list of neighborhood clinics they support.
-Begin with this resource to find an organization near you.
+America’s ToothFairy website also publishes a state-based list of neighborhood clinics it supports.
+Use this resource to find an organization near you.

 ADA

-The American Dental Association is an industry trade group that sponsors a charitable program targeting children known as Give Kids A Smile® (GKAS).
+The American Dental Association is an industry trade group that sponsors Give Kids A Smile® (GKAS), a charitable program for children.

-Each year, approximately 6,500 dentists and 30,000 dental team members volunteer at local GKAS events to provide free oral health education, screenings, and preventive and restorative treatment to over 300,000 children.
+Approximately 6,500 dentists and 30,000 dental team members annually volunteer at local GKAS events to provide free oral health education, screenings, and preventive and restorative treatment to over 300,000 children.

 Please call 1.844.490 to find out if there’s a GKAS event happening near you.